 Andreas and Helen hope to take advantage of the financial opportunity this transfer provides and build up their wealth before returning to Switzerland.
 They also want to set aside time and money for travel through the USA and neighboring countries during their stay.
 They need to therefore understand the overall financial impact of moving expenses, international travel and the cost of private schooling for their children, who previously attended public schools in Switzerland.

 - Andreas and Helen are four months away from their move and feel overwhelmed by all the decisions they need to make.

 - They need a plan for their Swiss assets, including their Swiss home, Swiss pensions, and bank and investment accounts.

 - Andreas and Helen have heard horror stories from fellow US-based Swiss expats about US tax complexity and IRS problems with foreign asset reporting.
-They want to make sure their tax matters are in good hands from the get-go.
+They want to make sure their tax matters are in good hands from the start.

 - Andreas and Helen would like help with a family budget that takes into consideration their expected travel and education related expenses, in addition to their longer term savings goals.